functionless/eventual-website/docs/how-to/run-locally.md

 Local Server running on http://localhost:4000
 ```

+### Local relies on an initial deployment

+When running `eventual local`, an initial deployment to the cloud is still necessary before you can get started.
+This is for two reasons:

+1. Eventual only runs the "control" parts of your service locally - any databases like DynamoDB or S3, still need to be deployed.
+2. The local code needs to assume an IAM Role to access these resources.
+This Role is deployed when you deploy the service.

 ## Interact with the Local Server

 The server is just a plain HTTP server, so you can use any tool you'd like to make HTTP requests to your server.
 For example, cURL or Postman.